-The Year 8 English course, which is guided by the West Australian Curriculum, gives boys the opportunity to build their written and spoken English competence through a wide variety of high-interest, genre-based activities that keep them curious and engaged.
-At the beginning of the year, the boys develop their reading comprehension through short narratives, before proceeding into a full novel study.
-This is linked with a creative composition, seeing boys adapt their novel into their own narrative piece.
-The boys construct their own persuasive texts surrounding print advertisements, whilst also engaging in units on animated film and engaging narrative openings.
-The boys are taught to read inferentially, as well as literally, and encouraged to read widely beyond the classroom.
+The Year 8 English course gives boys the opportunity to build their written and spoken English competence through a wide variety of high-interest, genre-based activities that keep them curious and engaged.
+At the beginning of the year, they further develop their reading comprehension from Year 7, through short narratives, before proceeding to a full novel study and analytical paragraph responses.
+The boys are taught to comprehend inferentially and are encouraged to read widely beyond the classroom.
+The students then construct their own persuasive texts surrounding print advertisements, and later participate in units on writing engaging openings and on animated film.

 Both creative and analytical writing are a focus.
 All boys work to refine their vocabulary, spelling and grammar throughout the year, with teachers using a range of strategies, including Education Perfect, to assist them.
-The stages in the writing process are reinforced in Year 8, with students being encouraged to plan, draft, and edit their work before submitting it for assessment.
-When possible, there are excursions to appropriate plays and films, and from time to time, visiting speakers.
+The stages in the writing process are reinforced in Year 8 and continue to be developed, with students being encouraged to plan, draft and edit their work before submitting it for assessment.

-Boys spend one period per fortnight in the Senior Library, where the Teacher Librarians run a range of activities to complement the classroom program.
-The Year 8 students undertake a Reading Program called "Forward Thinkers," where they read a range of novels that align with the school values of Responsibility, Freedom and Social Justice.
+Boys spend one period per fortnight in the Senior Library, where the Teacher Librarians run a range of activities to complement the classwork.
+The Year 8 Reading Program is designed to broaden students' reading habits by engaging them with a selection of novels that they then actively discuss with the Teacher Librarians.
+Students are encouraged to read for pleasure both during library sessions and at home, with borrowing being highly recommended.